OpenDataology/website/content/en/docs/components/pipelines/sdk-v2/component-development.md

     to output an identifier for the produced data, such as a table name, instead of the data itself.
-We recommend that you limit this pattern to cases where the data must be put into an external system instead of keeping it inside the Kubeflow Pipelines system.
+We recommend that you limit this pattern to cases where the data must be put into an external system instead of keeping it inside the OpenDataology Pipelines system.
 *   Since your inputs and output paths are passed in as command-line arguments, your component's code must be able to read inputs from the command line.
 If your component is built with Python, libraries such as